 The O’Brien Press launched its first publication in November 1974.
 Me Jewel and Darlin’ Dublin written by Eamonn Mac Thomais, was published while the author was still in jail and was an immediate success.
 It has been reprinted many times, and has become a minor classic.
 Since then, The O’Brien Press has published over 1000 books.

 From the very beginning, The O’Brien Press has been committed to quality in writing, editing, design and illustration.
-This commitment has been recognised by numerous awards throughout the years including the Children’s Books Ireland Bisto Book of the Year Award, the Dublin Airport Authority Irish Children’s Book of the Year (Junior Category), awards from the Reading Association of Ireland and many others.
+This commitment has been recognised by numerous awards throughout the years including the Children’s Books Ireland Bisto Book of the Year Award, Irish Children’s Book of the Year (both Senior and Junior Categories), awards from the Reading Association of Ireland and many others.
 This has also extended to awards from abroad — The O’Brien Press is the only Irish publisher to have received the prestigious International Reading Association Award.

 Today, The O’Brien Press is Ireland’s leading independent publisher, with a diverse publishing programme covering many different areas including fiction, architecture, travel, humour, environmental issues, history, biography, classic literature, autobiography, business, folklore, travel & tourism, art, photography, poetry, sport, music, politics, true crime, reference books and much more.